Entrepreneurship

 • learn from failure and experiments

-COMM 280 is our introductory entrepreneurship course that you can take for elective credit in Year 2 or 3.
-It's not a requirement for the Entrepreneurship option, but it's a great preview of what you can expect.
-You'll have an opportunity to explore your entrepreneurial potential by applying key concepts to a personal portfolio focused on your own innovative ventures.
+COMM_V 280 is our introductory entrepreneurship course that you can take for elective credit in Year 2 or 3.
+It's a strongly recommended course for all Year 3 and Year 4 Entrepreneurship courses and offers an immersive experience of what it is like to be an entrepreneur or intrapreneur (aka corporate entrepreneur).
+You'll have an opportunity to explore your entrepreneurial potential by applying key concepts to new startup ventures.

 Entrepreneurship option course requirements